mariam-arshad04/EcoVoltify/README.md

 #### 4. Move Project to `htdocs`

-Copy the `aldawa` project folder and paste it into the `htdocs` directory of your XAMPP installation.
+Copy the `Ecovoltify` project folder and paste it into the `htdocs` directory of your XAMPP installation.
 Example path (Windows): `C:\xampp\htdocs\aldawa`

 #### 5. Create a MySQL Database